 Remote call centers have been on the rise since executives and employees realized that more and more jobs can be done remotely.
 So the answer is yes, remote work is indeed an option for multilingual contact centers.

-Not to mention, having a remote work option appeals to qualified candidates from all over the world, which is especially beneficial for a multilingual call center as it can easily build teams for various languages.
+Additionally, having a remote work option appeals to qualified candidates from all over the world.
+This is especially beneficial for a multilingual call center as it can easily build teams in various languages.